 Ayurveda has helped humans to live well and stay healthy for millennia.
 In everything from helping the heart, lungs and kidneys through to skin issues, stronger nails and yep, you guessed, stimulating hair growth!

 In this article, you're going to learn how to use Ayurvedic hair growth oil to reduce your hair fall, and even regrow hair in the most effective way possible.
-Make sure you read the whole article because at the end we show you a quick, easy and effective homemade Ayurvedic shampoo recipe that you can start using tonight.
+Make sure you read the whole article because at the end we show you a quick, easy, and effective homemade Ayurvedic shampoo recipe that you can start using tonight.

 QUICK TEASER: The results from one study we will look at shows that after 16 days, the Ayurvedic oil, E. Alba, had regrown hair on mice more effectively than the well-known topical (and harsh) Minoxidil.
-A pretty amazing result considering this is an oil that has been around for centuries and costs a fraction of the price.
+This a pretty amazing result considering this is an oil that has been around for centuries and costs a fraction of the price.

 What is Ayurveda?